hugochang1/Tutorial/Spec/Location/readme.md

   - $GPGSA,A,3,01,05,09,17,21,2,26,39,,,,1.9,1.0,1.7,*33
     - provide fix type (unavailable, 2D, 3D),  PRN (satellite IDs),  PDOP, HDOP, VDOP
   - $GPGSV,3,1,09,01,27,299,43,………*70
-    - provide satellite information such as num of satellite, num of satellite used in location fixed, each satellite's PRN (GPS: 32, Galileo: 36, Beidou: 63, NavIC: 14, QZSS:10, Glonass: 65-96), elevation (0-90), azimuth (0-359), SRN (0-99)
+    - provide satellite information such as num of satellite, num of satellite used in location fixed, each satellite ID (GPS: 32, Galileo: 36, Beidou: 63, NavIC: 14, QZSS:10, Glonass: 65-96), elevation (0-90), azimuth (0-359), SRN (0-99)

 # AGPS tech
 - Control Plane (3GPP, RRLP, RRC, LPP, LPPe)
+  - Protocols
     - RRLP (Radio Resource Location service Protocol): support in 2G for AGPS, CID, ECID
     - RRC (Radio Resource Control): support in 3G for AGPS
     - LPP (LTE Positioning Protocol): support in 4G and 5G for AGNSS and OTDOA
     - LPPe (LPP extension): support in 4G and 5G for Indoor positioning (WiFi, BT, Sensors)
   - User Scenarios
     - MO-LR (Mobile Oriented Location Request)
     - MT-LR (Mobile Terminated Location Request) notification only or verification (yes or no)
     - NI-LR (Network Initiated Location Request) for E911 (no notification and verification)
+  - positioning method
+    - MSB: NW provides the GNSS assistance data and request UE to calculate the location and report to NW
+    - MSA: NW provides the GNSS assistance data and request UE to report GNSS measurement data to NW, NW calculate the location
+    - Autonomous: NW does not provide any GNSS assistance data and request UE to calculate the location and report to NW
+    - ECID: UE measures CID and neighbor cell list and report to NW, NW calculate the location
+    - OTDOA: UE measures the distance of eNB or gNB and report to NW, NW calculate the location
+    - AFLT: similar to OTDOA but it's in C2K
+    - WiFi: UE scans WiFi info and report to NW, NW calcalate the location based on its database
+    - BT: similar to WiFi, but it uses BT
+    - Sensor (Barometer): UE measures the pressure from Barometer and report to NW, NW calculate the altitude based on its database
 - User Plane (OMA, SUPL1.0, SUPL2.0)
   - SUPL1.0 (Secure User Plane Location):
     - User Scenarios